-Each Jean de Vellis Memorial Prize comes with a $500 voucher towards any book published by Wiley and are invited to submit their research to the Journal of Neuroscience Research, with all color costs waived.
+Each Jean de Vellis Memorial Prize comes with a $100 USD Gift Card and the winners are invited to submit their research to the Journal of Neuroscience Research.

 Jean de Vellis (1935-2018)

 Chicago, February 27th, 2018

 Meeting Jean was an adventure in itself.
 There was always the contrast between the quick smile of recognition and a twinkle in the eyes when you encountered him, and the thoughtful pause before addressing a difficult problem.
 With his characteristic demeanor, Jean would face any crisis with a rare mix of optimism, foresight and acceptance that life deals both good and bad hands.
 He would always remind us that it is up to ourselves to move forward in front of adversity.
 This pragmatic optimism in his conduct always felt natural, magnetic, iridescent.
 Jean had limitless faith in people, believing in our capacity to surpass the unsurpassable, and to constantly remake ourselves into something better, greater and more powerful.
 He would encourage, support, praise and believe in the potential of people, especially the young, and remarkably, those coming from dire socio-economic conditions.
 Jean’s energy was contagious and an endless reminder that we all have the seed in ourselves to bloom into beautiful flowers.
 Not surprisingly, Jean was an excellent and patient gardener.